Intrinsic non-Gaussianity of ultra slow-roll inflation: Bispectrum of

 Before moving on, we indicate a quick consistency check that one can make to detect whether any term neglected in \eqref{eq:cubic_hamiltonian} (and therefore in the calculation of $\mathcal{I}$) was actually non-negligible.
 We use the consistency relation for the bispectrum in the squeezed limit \cite{Maldacena:2002vr,Creminelli:2004yq}.
 If we take $k\ll p\simeq q$ in Eq.\,(\ref{eq:three_point}) and use the fact that $\varphi_k$ freezes in the super-Hubble limit, we find\footnote{One might worry that, since the time integral starts at $t'\to-\infty_-$, there is some integration range in which $\varphi_k(t')$ is not constant, no matter how early it exited the horizon.
 However, the fact that $\delta\phi$ self interactions are localized around the USR phase (in other words, that $c_0$ quickly decays away from the USR phase) make it safe to restrict the integration domain to a neighbourhood on said phase, which makes it a good approximation to take $\varphi_k(t')$ as constant as long as it exited the horizon sufficiently before USR. }

 Similarly,

 where $\mathcal{P}_\zeta(k)= (k^3/2\pi^2)|\varphi_k|^2$ is the tree level power spectrum of $\zeta$.
 The following relation must be obeyed by virtue of the consistency relation:

 where $t_e$ denotes the end of inflation.
 If, while using our simplified $\hat{H}_I$ to compute $\mathcal{I}$, Eq.\ \eqref{eq:consistency} did not hold, it would mean that some non-negligible term from \eqref{eq:fullL} was not accounted for in \eqref{eq:cubic_hamiltonian}.
 We do this check in Figure \ref{fig:consistency_I} for the model described in the next subsection.
 As shown in the figure, the equality of both sides of \eqref{eq:consistency} holds.
 Although this check is encouraging, we note that some interactions become negligible precisely in the squeezed limit (see Appendix \ref{app:bispectrum}) and this check is not sensitive to these contributions.
+See~\cite{Kristiano:2023scm} and~\cite{Motohashi:2023syh} for previous checks of the consistency relation in related settings.
+It is also worth recalling that earlier works pointed out that the consistency relation does not hold if the power spectrum and the bispectrum are evaluated at a time at which $\zeta$ has not frozen in the super-Hubble limit, see for instance \cite{Namjoo:2012aa,Martin:2012pe} for the specific case of USR inflation.
+This can be expected, given that the most straightforward derivation of the consistency relation relies explicitly on the conservation of $\zeta$, see \cite{Maldacena:2002vr}.
+A generalization of the consistency relation for the case in which the modes of $\zeta$ do not freeze in the super-Hubble limit was proposed in \cite{Bravo:2017wyw}.
+Later works explored the impact on the bispectrum (and on the consistency relation) of a transition from USR to SR, see in particular \cite{Cai:2018dkf, Passaglia:2018ixg} and also reference \cite{Taoso:2021uvl}, which we have already mentioned.
+As we have explained, we use the consistency relation as a tool aiming to test that we are including the necessary interactions in our computation of the bispectrum and therefore we check it at late times, when it has to apply in the type of model we consider.